 During Sal's two seasons with the Puebla Parrots, Dolf Luque was his manager, and the flinty old Cuban molded the mild-mannered Maglie into a pitcher along his own lines.
 As he absorbed Luque's methods and pitched under varied and often extreme conditions, a very different Sal Maglie emerged -- a grim, tough, ruthless competitor unfazed by weather, taunts, or pressure, a pitcher who could bend a curve like a pretzel, or send a batter sprawling with a fastball that grazed his chin.

 After 1947 Maglie did not return to the crumbling Mexican League, but he was still banned from the majors.
 He then joined a barnstorming squad organized by fellow jumper Max Lanier, consisting of other Mexican League refugees, and the group traveled around by bus, taking on local semipro teams.
 The team failed to bring in enough money to cover expenses, and disbanded in August of 1948.
 Maglie had no choice but to return home.
 Back in Niagara Falls, he used money saved from his years in Mexico to purchase a home and a gas station, and tried to resign himself to life as a gas jockey.
 He was miserable.
-Invited to pitch in the Provincial League in Quebec, Maglie put in an outstanding season in Canada in 1949, leading the Drummondville Cubs to a championship.0 During that season, Maglie learned that Chandler had lifted the ban on the Mexican League jumpers, and he would be allowed to return to the New York Giants.
+Invited to pitch in the Provincial League in Quebec, Maglie put in an outstanding season in Canada in 1949, leading the Drummondville Cubs to a championship.
+During that season, Maglie learned that Chandler had lifted the ban on the Mexican League jumpers, and he would be allowed to return to the New York Giants.

 Maglie began his 1950 season with the Giants in the bullpen, working only sporadically, and in daily dread of being sent back to the minors or released.
 He flubbed his first few starts.
 But finally, in St. Louis on July 21, Sal pitched the contest that turned his career around.
 He threw an 11-inning complete game, defeating the Cardinals, 5-4.
 For the rest of the season Sal pitched brilliantly, finishing an 18-4 record, at one point hurling four straight shutouts and 45 consecutive scoreless innings.
 In 1951, Maglie enjoyed his most successful year, contributing 23 wins to the Giants' pennant drive.
 In the famous third playoff game against the Dodgers that the Giants won on Bobby Thomson's home run, Maglie labored eight innings, leaving for a pinch hitter with his team behind 4-1, so it was Larry Jansen -- who threw only four pitches in the top of the ninth -- who gained the win.
 In the World Series against the Yankees, Maglie lost Game Four, allowing four runs in five innings, and the Giants fell to the Yankees in six games.

 Although Maglie enjoyed another successful season (18-8) in 1952, he began experiencing back trouble that limited his effectiveness.
 In 1953 his back problems intensified, and he finished with an 8-9 record.
 Sal was 36, so many assumed he'd reached the end of the line.
-But he bounced back for another successful season (14-6) in 1954, as the Giants won the World Championship, although he again failed to win his World Series start in Game One, although he pitched well, allowing just two runs in seven innings.
-In the top of the eighth, he allowed two base runners before being removed so that lefthander Don Liddle could face Vic Werts.
+But he bounced back for another successful season (14-6) in 1954, as the Giants won the world championship, although he again failed to win his World Series start in Game One, although he pitched well, allowing just two runs in seven innings.
+In the top of the eighth, he allowed two base runners before being removed so that lefthander Don Liddle could face Vic Wertz.
 The ensuing play.
 Wertz's blast to deep center field hauled in by Willie Mays, is among the most famous moments in baseball history.
-It almost certainly saved the Giants, and Magie, from defeat.
+It almost certainly saved the Giants, and Maglie, from defeat.
 The Giants prevailed in ten innings, but Sal did not get the win.
-Although he had compiled a 9-5 record by the end of July of 1955, the Giants sold Maglie to the Cleveland Indians.
+Although he had compiled a 9-5 record by the end of July 1955, the Giants sold Maglie to the Cleveland Indians.
 There, Sal mostly warmed the bench, and even considered retirement, but a development in his personal life decided him against that.
 After almost 15 years of childless marriage, Sal and his wife had adopted a son, and the boy gave Maglie a new determination to continue his baseball career.